-We aim to work in partnership and have an important role in the inter-agency safeguarding arrangements as set out by Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2023.
+We aim to work in partnership and have an important role in the inter-agency safeguarding arrangements as set out by Working Together to Safeguard Children and Keeping children safe in education - GOV.UK (www.gov.uk).
 KCSIE applies to all Academy, colleges and providers who educate children up to the age of 18.
 Everyone working in, or for our Academy, shares an objective to help keep children and young people safe by contributing to: